tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - **Reduce Phase:** These inputs are aggregated into their respective accumulators, creating a new snapshot of accumulator values.

 The new snapshot is available for access after the ACCUM clause.

+#### POST-ACCUM

+The optional `POST-ACCUM` clause enables accumulation and other computations across the set of vertices produced by the `FROM-WHERE` binding table.
+POST-ACCUM can be used without ACCUM.
+If it is preceded by an `ACCUM` clause, then its statement can access the new snapshot value of accumulators computed by the `ACCUM` clause.

 [Go back to top](#top)